Kokotewa/monitors/README.md

 # monitors
 A collection of monitors for Aegis Ragnarok Online servers.

-Aegis zone servers, especially legacy zone servers, do not readily expose metrics for external consumption.
+Aegis zone servers, especially zone servers, do not readily expose metrics for external consumption.
 Fortunately, these metrics can be sourced from the database instead.
 Unfortunately, this means the metric update frequency is dependent on the zone server:database sync.
 For this reason, the database must be queried for metrics using the zone server synchronization interval.

 These monitors are written from the perspective of Development Operations (DevOps).
 This is to say that while database access is required, it is extremely limited in scope through stored procedures.
 All monitors interact with the database exclusively through stored procedures.